 Discussion: These results support interventions utilizing progressive closed kinetic chain exercises into full hyperextension range for children with EDS to help to achieve functional outcomes.
 Since EDS is a chronic condition, longitudinal studies could help increase the reliability of these exercise programs by investigating musculoskeletal influences over time.
 Further research should contribute to developing evidence-based treatment strategies for this condition.

 Duong, Linda and Flores, Megan, "The Effects of Closed Kinetic Chain and Endurance Exercises on Reducing Pain in a Child with Ehlers-Danlos Syndrome: A Case Report" (2017).
-Physical Therapy.
+Physical Therapy Collection.
 16.